beartype/beartype/README.rst

 typing_ types:

 * typing.Literal_.
-* **Subscripted builtins** (i.e., `PEP 585`_-compliant C-based type hint
-  instantiated by subscripting either a concrete builtin container class like list_ or tuple_ *or* an abstract base class (ABC) declared by the collections.abc_ or contextlib_ modules like collections.abc.Iterable_ or contextlib.AbstractContextManager_ with one or more PEP-compliant child type hints).

 Subsequent ``beartype`` versions will first shallowly and then deeply type-check these typing_ types while preserving our `O(1) time complexity (with